 The earliest name of the church was "Sylvania Baptist Church."
-However it was later changed to "Sylvannah" to avoid confusion with later congregations that adopted similar names.
+However it was later changed to "Sylvannah" to avoid confusion with other, later congregations that adopted similar names.

 The earliest preachers at Sylvannah were lay leaders, including Rylan Taylor, George Madison, and Charles Dawson.

 Below is a list of our pastors:

 The pastors of Sylvannah are as follows (photos):